julien6387/supvisors/docs/special.rst

 The applications are stopped when |Supvisors| is requested to restart or shut down.

-When entering the ``DEPLOYMENT`` state, each |Supvisors| instance evaluates also the global stop sequence using the ``stop_sequence`` rule configured for the applications and processes.
+When entering the ``DISTRIBUTION`` state, each |Supvisors| instance evaluates also the global stop sequence using the ``stop_sequence`` rule configured for the applications and processes.

 The global stop sequence corresponds to a dictionary where: